 Collective bargaining takes place at national, industry and company level and at each level there are detailed rules about who can negotiate and the requirements for an agreement to be valid.
-Industry level agreements are the most important level for negotiation in terms of numbers covered, although in some cases the rates they set are below the national minimum wage.
+Industry level agreements are the most important level for negotiation in terms of numbers covered, although the rates they set are generally well below what is actually paid.

 Collective bargaining can take place at three levels: at the national level covering all employees; at the industry level which can involve national, regional or local bargaining; and at company or plant level.